-This page explains how windshield recalibration (also sometimes called "ADAS recalibration") works, and what happens if you need a windshield recalibration with your auto glass service.
+This page explains how windshield recalibration (sometimes called "ADAS recalibration") works, and what happens if you need a recalibration after we install your new windshield.

 For additional questions, or if you'd like a quote to fix your glass and get cash back, call us at 480.907.3982!

 The Role of the Windshield Camera in ADAS Systems

 Advanced Driver Assistance Safety (ADAS) systems are a group of systems that work together to improve safety in modern vehicles.